 Our courses aim to provide students with the skills and knowledge to make informed decisions about their health, lifestyle and physical activities.
-HPE is compulsory in Years 8 and 9 for the whole year.
+HPE is compulsory in Years 7, 8 and 9 for the whole year.
 In Year 10 HPE is compulsory for one semester; however, students can elect to study HPE for the entire year particularly if they intend to continue with HPE subjects in Senior School.

-Practical topics in Middle School (Years 8 to 10) include: Badminton, Athletics, Basketball, Volleyball, AFL, Netball, Ultimate Frisbee, Table Tennis, Soccer, Sofcrosse, Floor Hockey, Cricket, Softball, European Handball and Indigenous Games.
+Practical topics in Middle School (Years 7 to 10) include: Badminton, Athletics, Basketball, Volleyball, AFL, Netball, Ultimate Frisbee, Table Tennis, Soccer, Sofcrosse, Floor Hockey, Cricket, Softball, European Handball and Indigenous Games.
 Theory topics include: Human Body, Sexual Health and Relationships (Shine SA program), Fitness Components, Health and Energy Systems.
-Students in Year 10 have the opportunity to undertake a four week introductory unit in Outdoor Education.
+Students in Year 10 have the opportunity to undertake Outdoor Education as a SACE unit course.

-In Years 11 (Stage 1) and 12 (Stage 2) students can choose from a variety of subjects including Stage 1 and 2 Physical Education, Stage 1 and 2 Health and Stage 2 Sport, Health and Physical Activity (Integrated Learning).
-Students from an Indigenous background can elect to study SAASTA Certificate III in Sport and Recreation at Stage 1.
-Stage 1 SAASTA students can also elect to study Aboriginal Studies in Semester 1 and Cross Disciplinary Studies in Semester 2.
-Stage 2 SAASTA students can elect to study Integrated Learning.
+In Years 11 (Stage 1) and 12 (Stage 2) students can choose from a variety of subjects including Stage 1 and 2 Physical Education, Stage 1 and 2 Health, Stage 2 Sport, Health and Physical Activity (Integrated Learning) and Stage 1 and 2 Child Studies.
+Students from an Indigenous background can apply to be a part of the Salisbury SAASTA academy.
+If selected, students have the option to study a Certificate III in Fitness, Hospitality, Education Support or Community Services.
+Stage 1 SAASTA students will study Aboriginal Studies in Semester 1 and Integrated Learning in Semester 2.
+Stage 2 SAASTA students will study Integrated Learning.